Docs · Account

 Watch metrics roll up

-Back at /dashboard/clients the topline shows active clients, MRR across active retainers, and total events in the last 30 days.
-Each client row shows their own 30-day event count and live deployments.
+Back at /dashboard/clients the topline shows active clients and total events in the last 30 days.
+Each client row shows their own 30-day event count, live deployments, and the retainer amount you set for them (a per-client note, not rolled up across the roster).

-Open a client to see the per-type breakdown, the latest events with metadata, attributed value (sum of value_cents), and the deployment list with per-agent statuses you can flip in place.
+Open a client to see the per-type breakdown, the latest events with metadata, and the deployment list with per-agent statuses you can flip in place.

 Share the branded portal

 Hit Open client portal on the detail page, or send your client the URL at /portal/{slug}.
 It's public, read-only, no login.
-They see the last 30 days of events, the agents running for them, recent activity, and any attributed revenue.
+When you have a connected custom domain, the detail page copies the portal link on that domain instead of ciela.ai.
+They see the last 30 days of events, the agents running for them, and recent activity.

 Ciela's brand is nowhere on the portal.
 It renders under your agency's brand fields (name, logo, color) from your profile, with per-client logo and color overrides if you set them.
 Set yours under your account settings before sending the first portal link.